The test specimen must not damaged in

 procedures are particularly demanding, test

-arrangements are identical for all them.
+arrangements are identical for all them., checking if

 The test passed if: